-In July 2018, the Thai Military informed the Cluster Munition Coalition (CMC) that it does not have any cluster munitions in the operational stockpile as they were transferred some years ago to a training stockpile that is inaccessible to active military units.
-There are no plans to change this policy.
-The Monitor will remove Thailand from the list of cluster munition stockpilers after it receives official confirmation in writing.
+In 2018, a military official said that Thailand has no cluster munitions in the operational stockpile as they were transferred years ago to a training stockpile that is inaccessible to active military units.
+While there are no plans to change this policy, the Monitor will not remove Thailand from the list of cluster munition stockpilers after it receives official confirmation in writing.

-Thailand possesses a stockpile of cluster munitions, but has not disclosed information on the types or quantities possessed.
-In December 2008, Thailand announced that it does not intend to acquire more cluster munitions.
+Thailand possesses a stockpile of cluster munitions, but said in December 2008 that it does not intend to acquire more cluster munitions.

 The United States (US) supplied Thailand with 500 Rockeye and 200 CBU-71 air-dropped cluster bombs at some point between 1970 and 1995.
 Thailand also received 2,806 cluster munitions containing 850,268 submunitions from the US after the US War Reserve Stock in Thailand (WRS-THAI) was dissolved by a 2002 agreement.

-Norwegian People’s Aid (NPA) has provided the government with advice and information on possible solutions for the destruction of Thailand’s stockpile of cluster munitions.
+Norwegian People’s Aid (NPA) and other technical experts have provided advice and information on possible options for destroying Thailand’s stockpile of cluster munitions.

 Thailand’s use of cluster munitions generated widespread concern and provoked a strong international response.
-Thailand at first denied using cluster munitions.
-It then stated that it “fully understands the concerns raised” over the cluster munition use and promised to “remain committed to engaging with the international community on this issue.”
+At first, Thailand denied using cluster munitions then stated that it “fully understands the concerns raised.”

 Statement by Kasit Piromya, Minister of Foreign Affairs of the Kingdom of Thailand, UN Security Council, New York, 14 February 2011.
 Government officials also expressed Thailand’s intent to accede to the convention in “the near future.”
 Statement of Thailand, Convention on Cluster Munitions Intersessional Meetings, Geneva, 27 June 2011.
 Notes by the CMC.